timobaehr/visibility_aware_state/README.md

 # visibility_aware_state

-A state for StatefulWidgets that is aware of its visiblity.
+A state for StatefulWidgets that is aware of its visibility.

 That can be useful for screen view tracking or e.g. if your app shows files it can be used to automatically refresh the files when the app is reopened again.

+In Android, Activity classes had the onResume() method.
+In Flutter widgets this is missing.
+This library offers `void onVisibilityChanged(WidgetVisibility visibility)` to do something similar.

 ## Features